orianapresacan/EmbryoStageGen/README.md

 - `StyleGAN/` - Code for generating synthetic data using StyleGAN.
 The code is based on the repository available [here]().

+## Synthetic Dataset

+The embryo synthetic dataset containing images generated using the LDM and StyleGAN2 models can be found [here](https://drive.google.com/file/d/1egpag71fUtZTcB04Bn4mLeVo5s2jh9-W/view?usp=drive_link).
+These images were used alongside the real dataset to train the classification models.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)